Bubobubobubobubo/sardine/docs/sardine_doc/src/configuration/configuration_tour.md

 # Configuration tour

 Let's break down what the options in the configuration tool are.
-To start the configuration tool, please type `sardine-config` in your terminal.
+To start the configuration tool, please type `sardine config` in your terminal.
 A splashscreen will appear and some options will pop up as well!

 ### Show Config